Google My Business- What is it and Where Do I Start?

 You want your photos to be the correct size, speak to your clientele, and be the best brand ambassador they can be.
 Ask yourself, what message do you want to convey, who do you want to reach out to and what separates your brand from everyone else?

 This is your chance to tell the searching world about your business, do not make the mistake of utilizing a half-completed profile.
 Take advantage of all the types of information you can include on your page, making it easier for your customers to find you.
 Just be sure to follow the Google My Business quality guidelines.

-- Ensure your description, tag and about section is fully completed
+- Ensure your description, tag and about section are fully completed

-- In your description hyperlink to important pages within your website link to your website, email, YouTube and other social accounts
+- In your description, hyperlink to important pages within your website and link to your website, email, YouTube, and other social accounts

-- Connect to Webmaster Tools & Google Analytics
+- Connect to Search Console & Google Analytics

 - Embrace your inner narcissist